Create a GitHub Repo and Back up your Project

 First, open up your terminal and move into the root of your project.
 For example, if your project is in a folder called ‘delicious’ on your Desktop, you would run the following in your terminal:

-Once you are there, place your project under version control:
+Once you are in the directory (run pwd to make sure), place your project under version control:

 git init